 The 455 cu. in.
-(7,488 cc) engine was available through 1976, but by then, it was down to 200 net horsepower (149 kW), almost shameful for such an enormous engine.
+(7,488 cc) engine was available through 1976, but by then, it was down to 200 net horsepower (149 kW), respectable for the time, but almost shameful for such an enormous engine.
 When the 455 was gone, the top option was the 400, which now had only 180 net horsepower (134 kW) and 325 lb-ft (439 N-m) of torque).
 That was up to 200 hp (149 W) for 1978 — 220 hp (164 kW) for the optional W72 engine available on 49-state cars — but cars bound for California, which had stricter emissions standards, were limited to the Oldsmobile 403 cu. in.
 (6,598 cc) V8, offering 185 hp (138 kW) and 320 lb-ft (432 N-m) of torque.

 Although a well-equipped Trans Am now weighed more than 3,600 pounds (1,635 kg), performance remained fairly strong.
 A non-California four-speed car could reach 60 mph (97 km/h) in less than 7 seconds and run the quarter mile (402 meters) in the low 15s, excellent for the late seventies, and with the right axle ratio was among the fastest cars of its time.
-Compared to the hottest Supercars of 1970, the latter-day Firebird was strictly lukewarm, but robust sales suggested that disco-era buyers valued the image as much the actual performance.
+Compared to the hottest Supercars of 1970, the latter-day Firebird was strictly lukewarm, but robust sales suggested that disco-era buyers valued the image as much as the actual performance.
 There was also some consolation in the fact that a properly equipped Trans Am was among the best-handling production cars of the seventies.

 PONTIAC 301 TURBO